Mr-Smi1es/git-and-github-cheetsheet/README.md

-# Created this for beginingers who wants to learn how to use GitHub
+# Created this for beginingers who wants to learn how to use GitHub and git

+## A few sites to mention when learning

 -Tutorials from [Atlassian](https://www.atlassian.com/git/tutorials)